College Sustainability

 President's Climate Leadership Commitment

-Indicator Definition: Greenhouse gas emissions (GhG) include a combination of carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) gases emitted from electricity (44%), natural gas (25%), commuting (24%), refrigerant (5%), with the remainder from sources such as waste, fertilizer and purchased goods.
+Indicator Definition: COCC will use SIMAP® a carbon-accounting platform for the Greenhouse Gas inventory.
+Greenhouse gas emissions (GhG) include a combination of carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) gases emitted from electricity, natural gas, commuting, refrigerant, with the remainder from sources such as waste, fertilizer and purchased goods.
 Data is collected in therms, kilowatts, miles, and gallons, then converted into one standardized unit, MT CO2e (Metric Tons of Carbon Dioxide equivalent, MT CO2e).

 Peer Institutions: Peer institution data is not readily available given the significant variance of the age of other institutional buildings, construction parameters, institutional and community infrastructure supporting carbon neutrality and related conditions.